vitest-dev/vitest/docs/guide/environment.md

 ::: info
 When using `jsdom` or `happy-dom` environments, Vitest follows the same rules that Vite does when importing [CSS](https://vitejs.dev/guide/features.html#css) and [assets](https://vitejs.dev/guide/features.html#static-assets).
 If importing external dependency fails with `unknown extension .css` error, you need to inline the whole import chain manually by adding all packages to [`server.deps.external`](/config/#server-deps-external).
 For example, if the error happens in `package-3` in this import chain: `source code -> package-1 -> package-2 -> package-3`, you need to add all three packages to `server.deps.external`.

-Since Vitest 2.0.4 the `require` of CSS and assets inside the external dependencies are resolved automatically.
+The `require` of CSS and assets inside the external dependencies are resolved automatically.
 :::

 ::: warning